Camino Guidebooks and Apps

 A Pilgrim’s Guide: Various Routes, John Brierley

 Brierley was the “grandfather” of Camino guidebook authors and he’s been producing guides and maps for many years . . . and for many routes.
-You can get Brierley guides for the full Camino Francés, the Francés from Sarria, the Finisterre/Muxía route, the Portugués from Lisbon, the Sanabrés/Invierno, and the Inglés.
+You can get Brierley guides for the following routes: full Camino Francés, Francés from Sarria, Finisterre/Muxía route, Portugués routes from Lisbon, Sanabrés/Invierno, and the Inglés.

-Brierley’s author page on Goodreads.
-We were very sad to hear that Brierly passed away in 2023.
-But recent editions of his books indicate that they are being kept current, allowing his legacy to continue.
+(We were very sad to hear that Brierly passed away in 2023.
+But his family business continues and there are recent editions of his books, allowing his legacy to continue.)

 Village to Village Guide: Various Routes, Anita Dintaman, and David Landis or Matthew Harms

 Anita Dintaman has co-authored a series of Camino guidebooks, some with her husband David Landis, and others with Matthew Harms.
-Together they’ve produced guides for the full Camino Francés, the Finisterre/Muxía route, the Portugués from Lisbon, del Norte, the Primitivo, the Inglés and the Jesus Trail in Nazareth.
+Together they’ve produced guides for the following routes: full Camino Francés, Finisterre/Muxía route, Portugués from Lisbon, del Norte, Primitivo, and the Inglés.

 Dintaman’s author profile on Goodreads.